Kappa-org/DoctrineMPTT/README.md

 `Kappa\DoctrineMPTT\TraversableManager` provides three methods by which we can do all operations.

+### Insert item

-1. `insertItem(TraversableInterface $parent, TraversableInterface $actual, $refresh)` - First argument is new parent and actual item (second argument) will be included under this parent item.
-Last argument is bool and if is set to `true` entities will be refreshed
+`insertItem(TraversableInterface $parent, TraversableInterface $actual, $refresh)`

+First argument is new parent and actual item (second argument) will be included under this parent item.
+Last argument is bool and if is set to `true` entities will be refreshed.
 For example: This code generate next tree

 ```php
 $parent = $this->repository->find(4);
 $actual = new TraversableEntity();
 // ....
 $this->traversableManager->insertItem($parent, $actual);
 ```

 ![After insert](./docs/images/insertItem.png)

+### Move item

-2. `moveItem(TraversableInterface $actual, TraversableInterface $related, action, refresh)` - with this method you can move each item into new place (as predecessor or descendant).
+`moveItem(TraversableInterface $actual, TraversableInterface $related, action, refresh)`

+With this method you can move each item into new place (as predecessor or descendant).
+Last argument is bool and if is set to `true` entities will be refreshed.
 For example **predecessor**

 ```php
 // (1)
 $actual = $this->repository->find(3);